Jiang Jing (Water Margin): Campaigns and resignation

 Jang Jing is appointed to keep accounts of the grain stock, finance and logistics of Liangshan after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in campaigns against the Liao invaders and rebel forces in Song territory following amnesty by Emperor Huizong for Liangshan.

-Jiang Jing is one of the Liangshan heroes who survive all the campaigns.
+Jiang Jing is one of the Liangshan heroes who survives all the campaigns.
 Though given an official appointment, he quits soon and goes back to his hometown Tanzhou, where he lives as a commoner for the rest of his life.